jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) a person for whom a settlor of trust A has natural love and affection:
   (d) the trustees of a trust (trust B), if a settlor of trust A has natural love and affection for a settlor or beneficiary of trust B.
 When this section does not apply
-(2) This section does not apply to a close company that is a— (a) Maori authority:
+(2) This section does not apply to—
+  (a) a close company that is a—
+    (i) Maori authority:
-  (b) tax charity:
+    (ii) tax charity:
-  (c) securitisation trust beneficiary.
+    (iii) securitisation trust beneficiary:
+  (b) non-residents’ foreign-sourced income derived by a close company of which all shareholders are non-resident.
 Treatment of amount derived
 (3) The amount is—
-  (a) excluded income of the close company under section CX 58B (Amounts derived by certain close companies from trusts); and (b) treated as trustee income for the purposes of who pays the relevant tax and who provides the return of income; and (c) subject to the basic rate of income tax set out in schedule 1, part A, clause 3.
+  (a) excluded income of the close company under section CX 58B (Amounts derived by certain close companies from trusts); and (b) treated as trustee income for the purposes of who pays the relevant tax and who provides the return of income; and (c) subject to the basic rate of income tax set out in schedule 1, part A, clause 16.
 Relationship with other provisions
 (4) This section—
   (a) overrides sections HC 5, HC 22, HC 23, and HC 32; and